AlexZinkM/IPCounter-Zinenko/README.md

 The first thing I had to figure out was whether I could improve on the linear approach of adding IPs to a HashSet.
 Since adding elements to a HashSet is already O(N), I knew that I couldn’t reduce the complexity itself.
 Instead, I focused on how to speed up the actual runtime by splitting the workload across multiple threads.
 For small files, adding IPs to a HashSet sequentially is actually faster because there’s no overhead from thread management.
-But for large files (let's say over 100 MB), the cost of reading and processing lines starts to add up, and that’s when parallelism really pays off.
+But for large files (let's say over 1 GB), the cost of reading and processing lines starts to add up, and that’s when parallelism really pays off.

 Choosing ConcurrentHashMap